papanucita/papanucita.github.io/_posts/blog/16-11-15-virtual-tarot.markdown

 *	When a card is selected a class of selected is added to the element and the card is hidden, so the user does not select the same card by mistake.

-*	Once all cards are selected the unselected cards are remved from the DOM and only the selected cards are diplayed.
+*	Once all cards are selected the unselected cards are removed from the DOM and only the selected cards are displayed.

 *	When the user chooses to reveal the cards, the card image and meaning is displayed.